What is 1:1 leverage?

 The profit potential will be 10x and 100x larger but the risk is increased with the same amount.
 Traders that are using higher ratios need to use proper risk management in trading.

-How it affects lot size
+How it affects you lot size, no matter your account size

 With 1:1 leverage, you will not be able to trade a larger lot size than your account balance.
 If you have deposited $800 in your account, this will be the maximum lot size.